-Enormous thanks to my mother, Harriet Marie Williams-Spieth, not just for her stories, but through her those of her mother, Margaret Regina Fragale-Williams.
+Enormous thanks to my mother, Harriet Marie Williams-Spieth, not just for her stories, but through those of her mother, Margaret Regina Fragale-Williams.
+I wrote this for you, Mom.

 And thanks to Patricia Louise Stratton-Polazzo for the wonderful and specific memories of the houses on 18th Street, and for working with her mother Irene to make this story so much richer.